Best Wisdom Teeth X-Ray & Treatment

 Why Should I Remove My Wisdom Teeth?

 Wisdom teeth are the last teeth to erupt within the mouth.
 When they align properly, and gum tissue is healthy, wisdom teeth do not have to be removed.
-The extraction of wisdom teeth is necessary when they are prevented from properly erupting within the mouth.
-In most cases they can cause pain, infection and other instances of discomfort.
+Wisdom teeth removal is necessary when they are prevented from properly erupting within the mouth.
+In most cases, they can cause pain, infection, and other instances of discomfort.

 They may grow sideways, partially emerge from the gum and even remain trapped beneath the gum and bone.
 Impacted teeth can take many positions in the bone as they attempt to find a pathway that will allow them to erupt successfully.
 These poorly positioned impacted teeth can cause many problems.
 Removal of the offending impacted tooth or teeth usually resolves these problems.
 Early removal is recommended to avoid such future problems and to decrease the surgical risk involved with the procedure.